Neuro-Symbolic AI for Analytical Solutions of Differential Equations: Method

-Searching the resulting high-dimensional combinatorial spaces requires a trade-off between generality and complexity.
-We embed atoms (sub-trees) instead of primitives (unary, binary operators, reals, and variables) to decrease the combinatorial complexity of solutions.
+To efficiently search the hypothesis space, we embed atoms (sub-trees) instead of primitives (unary, binary operators, reals, and variables) to decrease the combinatorial complexity of the problem.
 In the full Ansatz generality, the solution construction could be performed by considering a number of arbitrary combinations between atoms.
 This approach would result in a combinatorial explosion, partially losing the benefit of considering atoms.
 For this reason, we assume that the solutions can be described exactly (or sufficiently well) by the chosen Ansatz.
 To include the Ansatz into the grammar, we denote by $A: \{\mathcal{L}(\mathcal{G})\}^L \to \mathcal{L}(\mathcal{G})$ the assembly map that composes the individual components into the final solution following the Ansatz.
 This restricted function class is obtained by activating only those nonterminals and production rules that implement the user’s Ansatz and its permitted atom categories, and by enforcing the assembly production dictated by $A$.
 The Ansatz thus induces a restriction on the language $\mathcal{L}_A (\mathcal{G}) = \{ A (w^1, ..., w^L): w^c \in \mathcal{L}_c (\mathcal{G})\}$ for the component classes $c$ required by the Ansatz.
 In all cases, $A$ realizes the user's choice by assembling requested categories into a single symbolic candidate that is then scored by the PDE residual.
 In summary, the Ansatz specifies which families of atoms and couplings are admissible, the CFG generates those atoms and couplings, and the interpretation map turns each derivation into a candidate function over which SIGS optimizes the PDE residual.

-\paragraph{Grammar Variational Autoencoders.} To make the search more efficient, we embed $w \in \mathcal{L}_A (\mathcal{G})$ into a low-dimensional continuous manifold using a Grammar Variational Autoencoder \citep{kusner2017grammar}.
+\textbf{Grammar Variational Autoencoders.} To make the search more efficient, we embed $w \in \mathcal{L}_A (\mathcal{G})$ into a low-dimensional continuous manifold using a Grammar Variational Autoencoder \citep{kusner2017grammar}.
 The encoder is defined as $q_\phi (z | w)$ and the decoder $p_\theta(w | z)$, for $z \in Z$ and $w \in \mathcal{L}_A (\mathcal{G})$.
 The GVAE is trained by minimizing the objective: